 Give yourself a pat on the back.
 Go watch a movie.
 Put your feet up.
 You’ve earned it!

 This will make everything so much easier on your journey to become a better drummer.

 Before you go, I just thought I’d give you a rundown of top tips that will help you get the most out of reading drum notes and notation.

-How’s learning sheet music going for you?
+How’s learning sheet music for drums going for you?
 Let us know in the comments section below.